Qtt4423/Qtt4423.Github.io/financeSQL.md

 The International Development Association (IDA) is crucial in aiding the world’s poorest nations.
 The dataset analyzed comes from the World Bank’s IDA Statement of Credits, Grants, and Guarantees - Historical Data and offers detailed insights into global lending practices.<br><br>

 ## Tools & Techniques 🛠️:**
-  -  SQL: Extracted and aggregated the dataset with precision.
+  -  <mark>SQL</mark>: Extracted and aggregated the dataset with precision.
-  -  Tableau & Excel: Visualized trends to make findings accessible and actionable.<br>
+  -  <mark>Tableau & Excel</mark>: Visualized trends to make findings accessible and actionable.<br>

 Let's start uncovering the hidden stories behind global loans to understand how they shape economic growth and social development together! 🌐✨<br>